nordsieck/til/go/embedded_data_structures.md

-It is not legal to embed either maps, slices or arrays in other types.
+It is not legal to directly embed either maps, slices or arrays in other types.

 ```go
 type A struct {